 Ethical Standards in Clinical Training

 Whenever AULA MAP students are earning hours at approved clinical training sites as MFT Trainees and/or LPCC Trainees, whether or not they are registered for academic credit for clinical training, they must conform to the ethical principles for professional practice.
 The Clinical Training Handbook provides detail on student ethical responsibilities in clinical training.
 Students found to be in violation of ethical principles may be subject to sanctions including but not limited to dismissal from the clinical training site; loss of credit for the term; loss of hours earned toward the MFT/LPCC license; and, in serious cases, suspension and/or dismissal from the program.
-Cases involving ethical violations will be considered first by the Director of Clinical Training, then by the MAP Program Chair in consultation with the MAP faculty.
-Appeals of decisions may be made to the Program Chair, then to the Office of the Provost.
+Cases involving ethical violations will be considered first by the Director of Clinical Training, then by the Psychology Department Chair in consultation with the MAP faculty.
+Appeals of decisions may be made to the Psychology Department Chair, then to the Office of the Provost.

 Traineeship at the Antioch University Counseling Center (AUCC)